A. A. AbouTaleb

 Abdelfattah AbouTaleb, better known as "A.A.
 AbouTaleb", or simply "AbouTaleb", was a squash player from Egypt.
 During the 1960s, he won the British Open three times.

 AbouTaleb started out by sweeping the courts at Cairo's National Sporting Club, where his brother was the tennis professional.
-At first he had to make do with discarded broken rackets and burst balls.
+At first, he had to play with discarded broken rackets and burst balls.